 3. Where the build artifacts end up

 Most of the time deployments and releases are treated the same manner and usually follow the same process to test the Genuity.
-Most of the time it is handled by a secondary workflow which does the overnight checks.
-All this information is available for Build life page on Anthill Pro dashboard.
+Most of the time it is handled by a secondary workflow that does the overnight checks.
+All this information is available for the Build life page on the Anthill Pro dashboard.

 They are three different kinds of approaches for scheduling,

 1. Independent scheduling

 Within this type of approach, the related projects don't have to know each other in detail.
 A dependent project will be executed and it gathers all the dependencies from the source control and does the job.

 A push scheduling is also known as a bottom-up model.
 If the originating workflow is successfully built then the workflows associated with the process are automatically built as well.
 It is simply because any changes that are done to the dependency result in the changes to the dependent as well.